gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'effect', name?, duration?, amplifier?, show_particles?, show_icon?, ambient?)`

 Applies status effect to the living entity.
 Takes several optional parameters, which default to `0`, `true`, `true` and `false`.
 If no duration is specified, or if it's null or 0, the effect is removed.
-If duration is -1, it will represent infinity.
+If duration is less than 0, or it is infinity, it will represent infinity.
 If name is not specified, it clears all effects.

 ### `modify(e, 'health', float)`